Learning with Subset Stacking: Computational Experiments

 \subsection{Comparison Against Other Methods}

-To compare the performance of \LESS{} against other regression methods, we have selected 12 well-known approaches.
-Each method is tuned with the hyperparameter sets given in Table \ref{tab:hyps} during cross-validation.
-Linear Regression (LR) does not require hyperparameter tuning.
-All these methods except, Local Linear Regression (LocR) and Magging (MAG), are available through \texttt{scikit-learn} package \citep{sklearn}.
+To compare the performance of \LESS{} against other regression methods, we have selected 10 well-known methods.
+These methods are Random Forest (RF), $k$-Nearest Neighbour (KNN), multi-layer perceptron (MLP), Local Linear Regression (LocR), Magging (MAG), Gaussian process regression (GPR), Light Gradient Boosting Machine (LGBM), Extreme Gradient Boosting (XGB), and two fuzzy learning algorithms: the Adaptive Network-based Fuzzy Inference System (ANFIS) and the Takagi-Sugeno-Kang (TSK) algorithm.
+All these methods, except Local Linear Regression (LocR) and Magging (MAG), are available through \texttt{scikit-learn} package \citep{sklearn}.
 Like \LESS{}, we have also implemented LocR and MAG using main \texttt{scikit-learn} classes, and our implementations are based on Section 6.3 of \cite{hastie_09} and the pseudocode\footnote{We have realized that occasionally the quadratic programming solver fails to find a solution.
 In those cases, our implementation assigns equal weights to the estimators.} in \cite{BuhlmannMeinshausen2015Magging}, respectively.
-With the inclusion of Gaussian Process Regression (GPR), we end up comparing \LESS{} against three methods that we have summarized under related approaches in Section \ref{sec: Related Methods}.

 Although \LESS{} is a generic approach that allows various choices for its hyperparameters, we have decided to tune only a few of those, so that we can demonstrate ease-of-use and good performance of \LESS{}.
-In addition to the parameters of default \LESS{} in Definition \ref{defn:default}, we have also tried the following alternatives in cross-validation: decision tree regressors for local learning, a random forest for global learning, and $\lambda \in \{0.01, 0.1\}$ for weighting.
-Like in Definition \ref{defn:default}, we have used the percentage of training samples to set both the number of neighbors and the number of subsets.
-To that end, the percentage of samples is selected from the set $\{1\%, 5\%, 10\%, 20\%\}$.
+In addition to the default choices in Remark \ref{rem: default choices for LESS}, we have also tried the following alternatives in cross-validation: decision tree regressors and linear regression for local learning, and $\lambda \in \{0.01, 0.1\}$ for the kernel parameter.
+Random Forest was selected for global learning.
+The number of subsets was tuned over $\{10, 20\}$.
+Finally, each compared method is tuned using cross-validation with the hyperparameter sets given in Table \ref{tab:hyps} in \ref{appendix::comp-against-others}.

-The results in Table \ref{tab:results} show that \LESS{} ranks the best in six out of eight problems among all methods in terms of mean squared error values.
-GB outperforms the other methods in two problems.
+The results in Table \ref{tab:results} show that \LESS{} ranks the best in three out of seven problems among all methods in terms of mean squared error values.
+LGBM outperforms the other methods in three problems.
 This performance is followed by MLP, which obtains the least average error for one problem.